Minimal Distance of Propositional Models: Finding the Nearest Solution

-We give an $n$-approximation algorithm for the other case.
-Let formula~$\varphi$ and model~$m$ be an instance of $\NSOL(\Gamma)$.
-If~$m$ is a solution of~$\varphi$, return~$m$.
-Otherwise, compute an arbitrary solution~$m'$ of~$\varphi$, which is possible by Schaefer's theorem, and return~$m'$.
+Let $(\varphi,m)$ be an instance of $\NSOL(\Gamma)$.
+We give an $n$-approximate algorithm for the other cases, where $n$ denotes the number of variables in~$\varphi$.
+If~$m$ satisfies~$\varphi$, return~$m$.
+Otherwise compute an arbitrary solution~$m'$ of~$\varphi$, which can be done in polynomial time by Schaefer's theorem.
+This algorithm is $n$-approximate: If~$m$ satisfies~$\varphi$, the algorithm returns the optimal solution; otherwise we have $\OPT(\varphi, m) \geq 1$ and $\hd(m,m') \leq n$, hence the answer~$m'$ of the algorithm is $n$-approximate. \end{proof}

-We claim that the approximation ratio of this algorithm is~$n$.
-Indeed, if~$m$ satisfies~$\varphi$, this is obviously true, because we return the exact solution.
-Otherwise, we have $\hd(\OPT(\varphi, m), m) \geq 1$ and trivially $\hd(m,m') \leq n$ and the claim follows. \end{proof}